cristinecula/slate/source/includes/_rest.md

 Field       | Description
 ----------- | -----------
 [options](#content-options)       | Meta information related to the content [attributes](#content-attributes) | A hash that describes each of the widget's attributes.
-The keys are the names of the attributes, as required when defining the compositions' content items.
+The keys are the names of the attributes, as required when defining the composition's content items.
 The values contain other metadata related to value restrictions and descriptions

 #### <a name="content-options"></a> Options